algolia/instantsearch/packages/instantsearch-specs/content/widgets/powered-by.md

   - name: .ais-PoweredBy-logo
     description: the logo of the widget
 options:
-  - name: dark
+  - name: theme
-    default: false
+    default: ""light""
-    description: If this is rendered on a dark background, put it as `true`
+    description: If this is rendered on a dark background, put it as `dark`
 ---